canahuate16/SEO-Static-Website/README.md

 # Horiseon

-Foobar is a website created to connect businesses with the ideal customer via an enhanced optimization of search engines.
+Horiseon is a website created to connect businesses with the ideal customer via an enhanced optimization of search engines.
 Link: https://canahuate16.github.io/homework1/

 ## Maintainers
 Luis Canahuate